Skip to main content

 What “Data Ingestion” includes

-• Delete: remove a source permanently
+• Delete: remove a source by file_id (required)

 Authentication